Making Concurrency Functional: Concurrent games and strategies

 Following~\cite{conway, joyal}, a {\em strategy from} a game $A$ {\em to} a game $B$ is a strategy in the game $A^\perp \vvbar B$.
-The conditions of receptivity and innocence precisely ensure that the copycat strategy behaves as identity w.r.t.~composition, presented below~\cite{lics11}.
+Given a strategy from $B$ to a game $C$, so in $B^\perp\vvbar C$, we compose the two strategies essentially by playing them against each other in the common game $B$, where if one strategy makes a Player move the other sees it as a move of Opponent.
+The conditions of receptivity and innocence precisely ensure that the copycat strategy behaves as identity w.r.t.~composition, detailed below~\cite{lics11}.